cobobc/milestone_project_fob/README.md

 The purpose of this site is to complete the first Milestone Project for the Code Institute's Full Stack Developer course and can can be found [here](https://cobobc.github.io/milestone_project_fob/index.html).

-## FOB Beats Responsive website
+## FOB Beats Responsive Website

 ![FOB site overview](assets/images/read_me/read_me_img.png)

 Fionn O'Brien (FOB) requested a website to showcase his music production business.
-FOB requires a respnsive website to provide users with information about his music production, mastering, beat making, and songwriting service.
+FOB requires a responsive website to provide users with information about his music production, mastering, beat making, and songwriting services.
 Coupled with a portal so potential customer can be directed to buy his beats.
 This store portal is very important as FOB looks to increase his sales.

 ## User Experience (UX)